Slow internet? Tips to increase speed during coronavirus social distancing

 For many, their bandwidth simply can't support everyone working from home, virtual education, gaming and more -- all at the same time.

-"We've been noticing that all of us using it at the same time with our Zoom calls, conference calls, they're are being delayed and the audio is having issues," said Mariani.
+"We've been noticing that all of us using it at the same time with our Zoom calls, conference calls, they are being delayed and the audio is having issues," said Mariani.

 So here's what you can do.